cloudmesh/cloudmesh-manual/docs-source/source/preface/about.rst

 About
 =====

 Cloudmesh enables you to access multi-cloud environments such as AWS, Azure, Google, and OpenStack Cloudsvery easily.
 To start a vm on AWS you can say

 ```
-cms set cloud=AWS
+cms set cloud=aws
 cms vm boot
 ```

-To start one on Azure, simply set the cloud accordingly
+To start one on Azure, set the cloud accordingly

 ```
-cms set cloud=AWS
+cms set cloud=aws
 cms vm boot
 ```